- About Hevo

 |1 Hr||15 Mins||12 Hrs||1-12|

-Historical Data: In the first run of the Pipeline, Hevo ingests historical data daily for all the reports based on the historical sync duration selected at the time of creating the Pipeline and loads it to the Destination.
+Historical Data: The first run of the Pipeline ingests historical data for the selected reports on the basis of the historical sync duration specified at the time of creating the Pipeline and loads it to the Destination.
 Default duration: 6 Months.

 Incremental Data: Once the historical data ingestion is complete, every subsequent run of the Pipeline fetches new and updated data for the reports.

-Data Refresh: Hevo refreshes the data daily for the last three days.
+Data Refresh: Hevo re-ingests the data daily for the past three days.

 Schema and Primary Keys

-All the dimensions in a report are set as primary keys.
+Hevo uses the dimensions in a report as primary keys.

 aggregation_functioncolumn in the pivot report contains sum, minimum, maximum, or count values.

-- Hevo does not support cohort dimensions and metrics.
+Hevo does not support the ingestion of cohort dimensions and metrics.

 Refer to the following table for the list of key updates made to this page: